74 Worked Examples: Preparations

 The Bernoulli equation can be written as

-The first term is the local static pressure, the second is the dynamic pressure, and the third is the hydrostatic pressure.
-The sum of the three terms is called total pressure.
+The first term is the local static pressure, the second is the dynamic pressure, and the third is the elevation (head) or hydrostatic pressure term.
+The sum of the three terms is constant along a streamline under the assumptions of Bernoulli’s equation.
+If the elevation is unchanged, then is the stagnation or total pressure.
 The Bernoulli equation is a simplified form of the energy equation for steady, incompressible flow with no losses or energy addition.

 Each term in the Bernoulli equation has units of pressure.
 In terms of fundamental dimensions, then